• Skip to primary navigation

 Q: Is rice healthier than pasta?

-A: Rice has a lower calorie content than pasta, so you should opt for rice over pasta if you are on a calorie-controlled weight-loss diet.
-This doesn’t mean rice is healthier than pasta, but there are times that you will want to choose one over the other.
+A: Rice has a lower calorie content than pasta, so you should choose rice over pasta if you are on a calorie-controlled weight-loss diet.
+This doesn’t mean rice is healthier than pasta, but there are times when you will want to choose one over the other.

 Q: Is pasta easier to digest than rice?